Lepontic language: Corpus

 Lepontic is known from around 140 inscriptions written in the alphabet of Lugano, one of five main Northern Italic alphabets derived from the Etruscan alphabet.
 Similar scripts were used for writing the Rhaetic and Venetic languages and the Germanic runic alphabets probably derive from a script belonging to this group.

 The grouping of all inscriptions written in the alphabet of Lugano into a single language is disputed.
 Indeed, it was not uncommon in antiquity for a given alphabet to be used to write multiple languages.
-And, in fact, the alphabet of Lugano was used in the coinage of other Alpine tribes, such as the Salassi, Salluvii, and Cavares (Whatmough 1933, Lejeune 1971).
+And, in fact, the alphabet of Lugano was used in the coinage of other Alpine tribes, such as the Salassi, Salluvii, and Cavares.

-While many of the later inscriptions clearly appear to be written in Cisalpine Gaulish, some, including all of the older ones, are said to be in an indigenous language distinct from Gaulish and known as Lepontic.
-Until the publication of Lejeune 1971, this Lepontic language was regarded as a pre-Celtic language, possibly related to Ligurian (Whatmough 1933, Pisani 1964).
-Following Lejeune 1971, the consensus view became that Lepontic should be classified as a Celtic language, albeit possibly as divergent as Celtiberian, and in any case quite distinct from Cisalpine Gaulish (Lejeune 1971, Kruta 1991, Stifter 2008).
-Some have gone further, considering Lepontic and Cisalpine Gaulish essentially one and the same (Eska 1998).
-However, an analysis of the geographic distribution of the inscriptions shows that the Cisalpine Gaulish inscriptions are later and from an area to the south of the earlier (Lepontic) inscriptions, with which they display significant differences as well as similarities.
+While many of the later inscriptions are generally identified as Cisalpine Gaulish, the older material is commonly attributed to an indigenous language distinct from Gaulish, conventionally termed Lepontic.
+Until Lejeune (1971), Lepontic was usually regarded as pre-Celtic, possibly related to Ligurian.
+Lejeune instead argued that it should be classified as a Celtic language, perhaps as divergent as Celtiberian, yet distinct from Cisalpine Gaulish, a view that has since become standard.
+Others treat Lepontic as an early or local form of Cisalpine Gaulish itself.
+The geographic distribution of the inscriptions supports a distinction, as the Cisalpine Gaulish texts are later and concentrated further south, while the earlier Lepontic material shows both similarities to and differences from them.

-While the language is named after the tribe of the Lepontii, which occupied portions of ancient Rhaetia, specifically an Alpine area straddling modern Switzerland and Italy and bordering Cisalpine Gaul, the term is currently used by some Celticists (e.g. Eska 1998) to apply to all Celtic dialects of ancient Italy.
-This usage is disputed by those who continue to view the Lepontii as one of several indigenous pre-Roman tribes of the Alps, quite distinct from the Gauls who invaded the plains of Northern Italy in historical times.
+Although the language is named after the Lepontii, who inhabited parts of ancient Rhaetia in the Alpine region between modern Switzerland and Italy, bordering Cisalpine Gaul, some Celticists, including Joseph F. Eska, extend the term to all Celtic dialects of ancient Italy.
+This broader usage is disputed by scholars who regard the Lepontii as one of several indigenous pre-Roman Alpine groups, distinct from the Gauls who later settled the northern Italian plains.

-The older Lepontic inscriptions date back to before the 5th century BC, the item from Castelletto Ticino being dated at the 6th century BC and that from Sesto Calende possibly being from the 7th century BC (Prosdocimi, 1991).
-The people who made these inscriptions are nowadays identified with the Golasecca culture, a Celtic culture in northern Italy (De Marinis 1991, Kruta 1991 and Stifter 2008).
-The extinction date for Lepontic is only inferred by the absence of later inscriptions.
+The earliest Lepontic inscriptions predate the 5th century BC, with examples from Castelletto Ticino dated to the 6th century BC and possibly from Sesto Calende as early as the 7th century BC.
+Their authors are generally associated with the Golasecca culture, a Celtic cultural horizon of northern Italy.
+The disappearance of Lepontic is inferred from the absence of later inscriptions.